Multi-dimensional chaos I: Classical and quantum mechanics: Modeling the spacings between peaks in two dimensions

 the distribution of $\delta_n(\theta)$ is Poisson, as long as the angle $\theta$ is larger than $\sim 1/N$.
 This holds for all six possibilities of choosing the distributions for $x$ and $y$.
 When $N$ is large even very small rotations can take us from a Wigner-Dyson distribution in $(x,y)$ to Poisson distributions in $(x\pri,y\pri)$.

-This is a very puzzling feature.
-One possible explanation is that, while the spectrum exhibits eigenvalue repulsion in the $x$- and $y$-directions, this will not hold when projecting to the new $x'$-axis: points that are apart in $x$ and $y$ can still have the same value of $x'$ or $y'$.
+This is a puzzling feature.
+A part of the explanation is that, while the spectrum exhibits eigenvalue repulsion in the $x$- and $y$-directions, this will not hold when projecting to the new $x\pri$-axis: points that are apart in $x$ and $y$ can still have the same value of $x\pri$ or $y\pri$.

 Because of this it is preferable to use a measure that does not depend on knowing in advance the exact variables corresponding to RMT in the system, such as one of the measures \textbf{I}--\textbf{III} introduced above.